-Emergency Medical Responder is the entry-level course in the Emergency Medical Services (EMS) program.
-This 45-hour course provides the student with the necessary skills and knowledge to identify and treat life-threatening emergencies, wounds and fractures, medical and environmental emergencies, and patient access and handling.
-This course utilizes a combination of classroom lectures and skill practice.
-An additional 6 hours is required to complete the psychomotor and cognitive examinations required for certification.
-Upon successful completion of the course, students will be eligible to test for EMS certification through the National Registry of EMT's.
+The Emergency Medical Responder course is the entry-level course in the Emergency Medical Services (EMS) program.
+This course provides the student with the necessary skills and knowledge to identify and treat life-threatening emergencies, wounds and fractures, medical and environmental emergencies, and patient access and handling.
+The course is 45 hours in length and utilizes a combination of classroom lectures and skill practice.
+Upon successful completion of the course, students will be eligible to test for EMR certification.